Asia Hotels Japan Tokyo

 The Peninsula Tokyo

 Boasting some of the most spacious and luxurious guestrooms in the whole of Tokyo, the Peninsula features 24 storeys and towers over the city.
 Taking in the panoramic views of the city from the hotel’s rooftop is an experience that should not be missed, while the Peninsula is also famous for its afternoon teas.
-Guests can also dine in style while taking in the sights of Tokyo from the top floor Peter restaurant.
-Each of the guestrooms is designed to combine traditional charm with modern luxurious and guests are treated to a number of excellent modern conveniences including nail driers.
+Guests can also dine in style while taking in the sights of Tokyo from the top floor of Peter restaurant.
+Each of the guestrooms is designed to combine traditional charm with modern luxuries and guests are treated to a number of excellent modern conveniences including nail driers.

 Check Availability & Prices